pyromakesmusic/pyromakesmusic.github.io/docs/development/adventuregame/index.md

   ['F', 'F', 'G', 'G', 'G', 'G', 'G', 'D', 'I', 'I'], ['O', 'F', 'F', 'F', 'G', 'W', 'G', 'D', 'K', 'C'] ];

+// F = forest
+// X = cave
+// C = castle tower
+// K = castle kitchen
+// I = castle insides
+// W = wizard's cabin
+// S = swamp
+// G = grassy field
+// M = mountain
+// R = river
+// D = road
+// B = bridge
+// O = origin
+/* Each letter represents a different environment.
+Based on the enemies available to each environment, there is a small chance that any enemy you haven't killed yet will become an encounter in its home environment.
+Once you kill the enemy for each environment, that environment will no longer trigger enemy encounters. */
 ```

 Each letter represents a different type of environment - forest, cave, bridge, castle, and so on.
 Each environment type